Department of Psychology and Counseling

 The Department of Psychology offers two four-year curricula leading to the Bachelor of Arts in General Psychology and the Bachelor of Science degree in Counseling Psychology.
 The department also offers two Master of Arts degree programs.
 One M.A.
 (39 Hr) degree in Professional Counseling Psychology and the other M.A.
 (60 Hr) degree is offered in Clinical Mental Health Counseling.
 Both degree programs are offered through the School of Graduate and Professional Studies at WAU.
 Each course is built on the basic philosophy that the “true principles of psychology are found in the Holy Scriptures (1MCP 10.1).”

-The bachelor’s degree in psychology provides adequate preparation for graduate school.
+The bachelor’s degree in psychology provides excellent preparation for graduate school.
 For professional practice in the field, additional psychology courses in graduate school may be required.
 Recent developments indicate that an undergraduate degree in psychology also makes a sound basis for paraprofessional, community, and public affairs programs.
 The psychology student is advised to become a student member of American Psychological Association and to study The Psychology Major and Career Opportunities for Psychologists published by that organization.

 Psychology (BA), Counseling Psychology (BS)

 Minors: Psychology, Forensic Psychology, Behavioral Science

 Counseling Psychology (MA), Clinical Mental Health Counseling (MA)

 Read the Department of Psychology section in the Academic bulletin.

 The School of Arts & Social Sciences offers a curriculum focused on fostering the development of the skills essential to be successful in the global service economy of the 21st Century: writing, critical thinking, debate, analysis, and an understanding and appreciation for cultural diversity.